slowproj/slowdash/docs/ProjectSetup.md

 # Running the Server

-<strong>WARNING</strong>: SlowDash is designed for internal use within a secured network and therefore no security protection is implemented.
-It is strongly recommended not to expose the system to the public internet.
+<strong>WARNING</strong>: SlowDash is designed for internal use within a secured network, and therefore, no security protection is implemented.
+It is strongly recommended that you do not expose the system to the public internet.
 External access is assumed to be done through VPN or ssh tunnel.

 ## Running in a Docker Container